 The spectacular waterfalls

 What a pleasure it is to wander around the Buon Me Thuot region to uncover the many waterfalls hidden in the jungle.
 The area is home to four superb waterfalls: Dray Nur, Gia Long, Trinh Nu and Dray Sap.
 The latter, 100 meters long and 30 meters high, is the most grandiose in the region.
 Beneath its impressive curtain of water that crashes into deafening rumblings is a large secret cave that houses stalactites and stalagmites forming a geological universe of great beauty.
-All these waterfalls are a real oasis of freshness and tranquillity where you can relax in symbiosis with nature.
+All these waterfalls are a real oasis of freshness and tranquillity where you can relax in tune with nature.

 Buon Me Thuot, home to various ethnic minorities